 It sits right on Merrion Square West, open daily, and you’ll want to allow a solid one to two hours to get through it properly.

-One honest caveat: temporary exhibitions often charge a separate admission, so it’s worth checking the website before you go to see what’s currently on.
+One thing to check: temporary exhibitions often charge a separate admission, so it’s worth checking the website before you go to see what’s currently on.

 If you’d rather explore the gallery with a guide who can put the collections in context, you can find tours on GetYourGuide that include it as part of a broader Dublin art and culture experience.